DaveBackus/Data_Bootcamp/README.md

 ###Data Bootcamp

 Materials for a course about economic and financial data using Python.
-The course is targetted at programming newbies who would like to get some programming experience and add to their quantitative skills more broadly.
+The course is targetted at programming newbies who would like to get some programming experience and develop their quantitative skills.

 Related materials: